Solving The Mystery Of The Vanished Hebrews

 “The king of Assyria brought people from Babylon, Kuthah, Avva, Hamath and Sepharvaim and settled them in the towns of Samaria to replace the Israelites.
 They took over Samaria and lived in its towns.”
 2 Kings 17:24

 These people the King of Assyria brought to repopulate Samaria became known as the Samaritans.
 They converted to the faith of the Judahites who learned to hate them with a hatred that lingered until the time of Jesus.

 “…the king of Assyria gave this order: ‘Take one of the priests and let him go and live there.
 Let him teach the people what the god of the land requires.’ ” 2 Kings 17:27

 “Now Jesus had to go through Samaria… The Samaritan woman said to him, ‘You are a Judahite and I am a Samaritan woman.
 How can you ask me for a drink?’
 (For Judahites do not associate with Samaritans.)”
 John 4:4,9

-Judah was re-populated after AD 70 by Middle Easterners from the Roman Empire, including many returning Hebrew Christians who in time intermarried with other Christian Semites such as the Chaldeans, Assyrians, Aramaics, Arabs, Phoenicians, and Syriacs, who are all known today under the cultural appellation of Christian Arabs.
+Judah was repopulated after AD 70 by Middle Easterners from the Roman Empire, including many returning Hebrew Christians who in time intermarried with other Christian Semites such as the Chaldeans, Assyrians, Aramaics, Arabs, Phoenicians, and Syriacs, who are all known today under the cultural appellation of Christian Arabs.
 Hence, these returning Hebrews can no longer be considered pure-bred.

 They and their Arab neighbors in the rest of Palestine rebuilt Jerusalem which was razed to the ground by the Roman Army, and which today is NOT the same Jerusalem as the one Christ walked and lived in.
 See Pray for the Peace of which Jerusalem?